 - 7. After racing, the Damage Officer will inspect all the boats and make a final record of any damage or wear and tear.
 Where possible, photographic evidence of damage will be kept. - 8.
-The Club agrees that teams will not be liable for general 'wear' and tear to the boats (which is viewed by BUSA and the RYA as not being damage). - 9.
-Proposed deductions from damage deposits will be notified to the team before it departs the venue (or, in exceptional circumstances, within 48 hours of the event ending). - 10.
+Proposed deductions from damage deposits will be notified to the team within 48 hours of the event ending. - 9.
 Damage deposits will be repaid within 5 working days of the event ending.